webtp3/tp3_installer/README.md

 dev-master (9.x-dev)
 dev-8.x-dev (8.x-dev)

+You can pick a Version/Branch of typo3 within the the Installer dev-master (9.x-dev) dev-8.x-dev (8.x-dev)
 Dependiencies will be maintained within the different Versions.
 So think about disconnecting your git.

 Simply installs typo3 out of following composer.json for typo3 LTS 9.x -> dev-master